NEW! KT4000 Sifter Drum

 The time necessary for extraction will depend on the amount and quality of the material being processed.
 We recommend running the kief tumbler for at least 30 minutes and as much as 48 hours.
 Determining the optimal amount of time to produce maximum yield will be something you will need to experiment with to determine.
 In general, the drier and finer the material is ground prior to running through the Kief Thief, the higher the yield.

 Now it’s time to collect the kief.
 Turn the machine off and remove the inspection cover placing it upside down.
-Most of the kief will collect at the bottom of the chassis, but some will stick to the sifter drum and inspection cover.
-Using a fresh business card or piece of stock paper, wipe the sides of the inspection cover and sifter drum.
+Most of the kief will collect at the bottom of the chassis, but some will stick to the sifter drum and dust cover.
+Using a fresh business card or piece of stock paper, wipe the sides of the dust cover and sifter drum.
 Then, carefully remove the sifter drum and place it upright on a clean surface.
 Now, you have access to the bottom of the chassis to collect the kief and move it to storage.

 Cleaning the Kief Thief once you have collected your yield is super easy.
 First, use a BPA free plastic bag to cover the sifter drum and turn it upside down to expunge the spent and sifted material (this material can be used for a variety of purposes such as cooking, tinctures or composting).
 You can then clean the sifter drum while wearing rubber gloves using either a soft-bristled paint brush or an air compressor.

 If you use an air compressor, make sure not to touch the mesh screen with the nozzle and do not exceed 30 PSI.
 If the kief tumbler is still contaminated, you can spray it with a solution of 50% to 95% alcohol.
 The chassis and inspection cover should also be wiped with the alcohol solution.
 Once everything has dried, you can reassemble the Kief Thief to start the process over again!